Ahead of big week, Biden gets key encouragement from firefighters union

 Biden's experience is his biggest asset and his biggest liabilityMarch 8, 201901:21

-The message that still didn’t sit well with key voices in the base.
+That message still didn’t sit well with the key voices in the base.

-“Declarations of, ‘Oh, we need to get back to doing bipartisan things,’ it’s just not the era that we’re in,” Rep. Primila Jayapal, D-Wash., co-chair of the House Progressive Caucus told NBC News recently.
+“Declarations of, ‘Oh, we need to get back to doing bipartisan things,’ it’s just not the era that we’re in,” Rep. Pramila Jayapal, D-Wash., co-chair of the House Progressive Caucus, told NBC News recently.
 “We have to understand the threat that our democracy is in, and not romanticize some notion that really isn’t relevant to where we are today.”

 Biden’s team says there is ample evidence that more primary voters share his outlook, and that he could have the broadest appeal in a race against Trump.
-In 2018 Biden appeared in support of 16 Democrats who flipped GOP-held House seats, and four who won back GOP-held governors’ mansions, in places like Pennsylvania, Wisconsin and Michigan that carried Trump into the White House.
+In 2018, Biden appeared in support of 16 Democrats who flipped GOP-held House seats, and four who won back GOP-held governors’ mansions, in states such as Pennsylvania, Wisconsin and Michigan that carried Trump into the White House.

-Public polling suggests that Democratic voters, for now, are more interested in backing a candidate who can beat Trump than someone who lines up with them on issues ).
-And a January poll from the Pew Research Center found that among Democratic and Democratic-leaning registered voters, 53% wanted the party to move in a more moderate direction than more liberal.
+Public polling suggests that Democratic voters, for now, are more interested in backing a candidate who can beat Trump than someone who lines up with them on issues.
+And a January poll from the Pew Research Center found that among Democratic and Democratic-leaning registered voters, 53 percent wanted the party to move in a more moderate direction than more liberal.

 “You’ve got a number of candidates chopping up that particular space on the extreme left end of the political spectrum," former Florida Sen. Bill Nelson said in an interview.
 "There is a good part of the left of center that, if he runs, Joe will occupy.
 And that puts him in the best position in a general election to win the presidency.”